 - Working quickly, place spoonfuls on a large plate or cookie sheet.
 After all the mixture is placed go back to the spoonful you dropped first and begin to shape them into nuggets.
 Be sure to move quickly as the mixture hardens as they cool.

-- One all the nuggets are shaped you can place in the refrigerator (2 hours or more is best) or move on to breading them.
+- One all the nuggets are shaped you can place in the refrigerator (2 hours or more is best).

-- Preheat oven to 400 degrees F. Put a nice layer of oil (I use olive oil) on a cookie sheet then place nuggets.
+- Preheat oven to 400 degrees F. Put a nice layer of oil (I use olive oil or coconut oil) on a cookie sheet then place nuggets.

 - Bake for aproximately 35 minutes, flipping once half way through.